remotely-save/remotely-save/docs/sync_algorithm.md

 We have three record sources:

-1. Local files
+1. Local files.
+By scanning all files in the vault locally.
+Actually Obsidian provides an api directly returning this.
-2. Remote files
+2. Remote files.
+By scanning all files on the remote service.
+Some services provide an api directly returning this, and some other services require the plugin scanning the folders recursively.
 3. Local "delete-or-rename" history.
+It's recorded by using Obsidian's tracking api.
+So if users delete or rename files/folders outside Obsidian, we could do nothing.

 Assuming all sources are reliable.